namoopsoo/namoopsoo.github.io/content/post/2025-05-09-simple-easy.md

 I was just riding my bike today and realizing how at peace I felt.
 And it was because I only had what was in front of me to negotiate.

 ...

+## Modulariztion and Simplicity
+More to Hickey's technical points on complecting.
+So he says,

+> "dont be fooled by code organization",

+in you can have this neat class code layout, but complecting comes down to ,

+> "what are they allowed to think about?"

+Classes may appear separate but they may not separate concerns and are coupled (aka complected) by what one class knows about another class's internals.